xyproto/algernon/README.md

 * HTTP/2 over SSL/TLS (https) is used by default, if a certificate and key is given.
 * If not, unecrypted HTTP is used.
-* /data and /repos have user permissions, /admin has admin permissions and / is public.
+* /data and /repos have user permissions, /admin has admin permissions and / is public (this can be reset with the `ClearPaths()` function).
 * The following filenames are special, in prioritized order:
     * index.lua is interpreted as a handler function for the current directory
     * index.md is rendered as html